 Although we have not fully completed our planning and risk assessment work, the table below outlines the audit risks of significant weaknesses in arrangements that we have identified to date.
-We will report any further identified risks to the Audit and Governance Committee on completion of our planning and risk identification work.
+We will report any further identified risks to the Audit and Governance Committee on completion of our planning and risk identification work

-Risk of significant weakness in arrangements Financial sustainability Governance Improving the 3Es Planned work 1 Financial Sustainability The Integrated Rail Plan for the North and Midlands, published in November 2021, set out that the arrangements for Northern Powerhouse Rail (NPR) would transition from a co-client hosted by TfN to sole-clienting by the Department for Transport (DfT).
-The Transport Development Fund (TDF) grant to TfN for the NPR programme therefore ceases as at 31 March 2022.
+Risk of significant weakness in arrangements Financial sustainability Governance Improving the 3Es Planned procedures 1 Financial Sustainability The Integrated Rail Plan for the North and Midlands, published in November 2021, set out that the arrangements for Northern Powerhouse Rail (NPR) would transition from a co-client hosted by TfN to sole-clienting by the Department for Transport (DfT).
+The Transport Development Fund (TDF) grant to TfN for the NPR programme therefore ceased as at 31 March 2022.
 The 40% reduction to Core funding in 2021/22 was mitigated, with the assistance of the DfT, by £1.5 million of recharges into the NPR programme and a release of £2.5 million of TfN reserves.
-Neither of these options is available in 2022/23 given the change in arrangements.
-As a consequence, the full impact of the funding reductions now have to be managed in 2022/23 and beyond.
-This represents a significant risk in respect of financial sustainability. • 0 0 We will review the financial performance of TfN in 2021/22 and the financial plan for 2022/23.
-We will critically assess how TfN is addressing the funding cuts to develop a balanced budget in 2022/23.
+Neither of these options are available in 2022/23 given the change in arrangements.
+As a consequence, the full impact of the funding reductions now have to be managed in 2023/24 and beyond.
+This represents a significant risk in respect of financial sustainability • 0 0 We will review the financial performance of TfN in 2022/23 and the financial plan for 2023/24.
+We will critically assess how the new operating model support TfN's medium term financial plan (MTFS).
+The new operating model places more emphasis on investing in retaining TfN's technical capacity and capability, a subsequent reduction in commissioned activity and the challenge of unindexed grant allocation with a cost base subject to inflationary pressure.

-Engagement and responsibilities summary Your audit engagement team Audit scope, approach and timeline Significant risks and key judgement areas e Materiality and misstatements
+Engagement and responsibilities summary Your audit engagement team ap t to Materiality and misstatements